hwheeler01/CompBio/github.md

 ### 8. Suggestions for using GitHub in a group

 - Designate one member to maintain the primary repository
-- All other members *fork* the primary repository and *clone* it to their local machines
+- All other members *fork* the primary repository and *clone* it to their local machine/home directory
 - Any changes made by other members can be submitted as pull requests to the primary repository owner
 - Primary owner can decide whether to accept the changes or not
 - This way, multiple copies of your code will be floating around in case one member does something stupid and deletes their entire repository